boldingd/EclipsePhaseContent/Kainouda2035.md

 > **Gunslinger#MONOLITH**: I repeat: imagine looking at market-anarchists and saying "too socialist."
 >
 > **plasmage**: I'm just amused we got to see ratty and catty be on opposite sides of something.
-> Usually the Firewall chapter of the John Stuart Mill fan-club are pretty much on the same page.
+> Usually the Firewall chapter of the Adam Smith fan-club are pretty much on the same page.
 >
 > **Padre**: We just need ratty and gunny to get on the same side of something, and we'll be right on track for the eschaton.
 >